“Estimative Index” aquarium plant fertiliser method and strategy

 Fireplace Aquarium macro fertiliser concentrations

-Note: the salts will dissolve more easily if you use hot water
+Note: the salts will dissolve more easily if you heat the water first

 I don’t do any calculations** for the trace elements in the micros; I just use a purchased pre-mixed dry salt pouch.

 There’s no real detrimental upper limit to how much sulphate you have in the water, so if you want to boost up one of the components, adding the sulphate version is good.
-I like more potassium for the plants which is why I add the K2SO4 (this is listed as ‘optional’ rather than part of the core EI method as such) instead of either KNO3 (which would also increase nitrates) or KH2PO4 (which would also increase phosphates).
+I like more potassium for the plants which is why I add the K2SO4 (this is listed as ‘optional’ rather than part of the core EI method as such).
+I’m pretty convinced that having higher phosphate than recommended by the core EI method helps to suppress green spot algae, so I boost that up as well.

 Online Estimative Index resources and calculators